 Judas was among that group, but there was a precise spiritual tipping point where Judas rejected the faith he had and gave in to his disbelief, dishonesty and greed.

 26Jesus then answered, "That is the one for whom I shall dip the morsel and give it to him."
 So when He had dipped the morsel, He took and gave it to Judas, the son of Simon Iscariot.
 27After the morsel, Satan then entered into him.
 Therefore Jesus said to him, "What you do, do quickly."

 God did not force Judas to believe or disbelief, He merely knew in advance what Judas would choose and folded that knowledge into His plan and to His purpose.
 Peter pronounces the obvious end to the unrepentant traitor.

 to occupy this ministry and apostleship from which Judas turned aside to go to his own place."

 - Acts 1:25

-When he talks about replacing Judas and he talks about Judas who would occupy this ministry and Apostleship from which Judas turned aside to go to his own place, again Peter is saying that Judas, what did he do?
-He turned aside, he chose to go the other way, to go to his own place, what place is that?
-The place of condemnation for having disbelieved and rejected the faith.
+When he talks about replacing Judas, Peter clearly states that Judas turned aside and went to his own place.
+He turned aside (from belief, Apostleship, fellowship with Jesus, etc.) and chose to go another way, to go to his own place.
+And what place was that?
+The place of condemnation for having disbelieved and rejected the Lord and the faith.

 4. The seven churches and the seven angels